aboutaha12/Luenberger-s-observer/README.md

 We then test the robustness of this observer by applying to the system inputs that are not exactly in the considered class, namely sinusoidal excitations with a slightly variable frequency and then a larger frequency discontinuity.

-This work was carried out by Taha Balki at the Centre Automatique et Systèmes, Mines Paris, Université PSL, during a research trimester supervised by Pauline Bernard and Florent Di Meglio.
+This work was carried out by Taha Balkhi at the Centre Automatique et Systèmes, Mines Paris, Université PSL, during a research trimester supervised by Pauline Bernard and Florent Di Meglio.

 More details on the theory and design of functional KKL observers appear in